dali-lab/build/milestones/week04/index.md

 ---

-## Grayscales, Code Scaffolding
+## Grayscales™, Code Scaffolding

-Create Grayscales™ for each main interaction and screen, and conduct rapid user testing to validate design solutions.
+Create Grayscales™ for each main interaction and screen.
+Conduct rapid user testing to validate design solutions.
 Setup initial code scaffolding with tools and frameworks chosen.

 ### PM:
-* [ ] Set up a time for Team dinner/activity
+* [ ] Set up a time for team dinner/activity
 * [ ] Evaluate progress and milestones to-date
 * [ ] Define milestones for next three weeks
 * [ ] Gather all content/data from the partner

 ### Dev:
 * [ ] [Code scaffolding](code-scaffolding.md)